nipy/nibabel/doc/source/dicom/dicom_intro.rst

 Both the DIMSE and the subsequent data have a particular binary format - consisting of DICOM elements (see below).

+Here we will cover:

+* what DICOM elements are;
-We'll first cover what DICOM elements are, then how they are arranged to form complicated data structures such as images, and finally, how the service part and the data part go together to form whole messages, and finally, DICOM files.
+* how DICOM elements are arranged to form complicated data structures such as images;
+* how the service part and the data part go together to form whole messages
+* how these parts relate to DICOM files.

 ******************
 The DICOM standard